-GMC HQ site hosts our GMCG Digital & Blended Learning Project.
+GMC HQ site hosts our GMCG Projects.
 Our Steering Group members, from across all our colleges in Greater Manchester, direct and guide the project with a clear focus on improving the quality of digital and blended learning.
 Our GM Quality Forum also meets half-termly for colleagues to share approaches to quality assurance and quality improvement of digital and blended learning.

 About the project

 A Greater Manchester Colleges Group project made possible by the Department for Education’s College Collaboration Fund.